Zhaohui-Wen/Homepage/index.md

 ## Leisure

-<p><font face="GEORGIA">Life is more than just Philosophy - It is true even for Kant: since there is also patrolling around Königsberg.</font></p>
+<p><font face="GEORGIA">“Life is more than just Philosophy - It is true even for Kant: since there is also patrolling around Königsberg.”</font></p>

-Let alone my occupation as a professional philosopher, I am also
+<font face="GEORGIA">Let alone my occupation as a professional philosopher, I am also</font>

 - a poet (in fact first a poet then a philosopher); below is my sellected poems in print: